dstackai/dstack/docs/docs/guides/dev-environments.md

 [//]: # (TODO [MAJOR]: Currently, it doesn't allow you to specify interruptible behaviour, e.g. "spot or fail" or "spot or on-demand")

-See the [reference page](../reference/providers/code.md#resources) for details.

 ## Setting up the environment

 You can use the `setup` property in the YAML file to pre-install packages or run other bash commands during environment startup.

-Use `python` property to specify a version of Python for pre-installation.
+Use the `python` property to specify a version of Python for pre-installation.
 Otherwise, `dstack` uses the local version.

 <div editor-title=".dstack/workflows/hello-setup.yaml">